tallenintegsys/usbTim/README.md

 I am also doing a silly experiment.
 Since the open source tools are so fast, I am experimenting with skipping simulation (gasp!!!) and doing my "simulation" in HW with a logic analyzer.
 <br><p>
 # Terminal output from FPGA
+  This is an annunciator for various ports on the USB module.
 Bright text means a wire is active, dim means inactive, there is also some hex data too.
 ![Terminal output from FPGA](doc/uartAnnunciator.jpg)